-See the overview on configuring servlet container authentication for more details.
+See the overview on How to Configure Servlet Container Authentication for more details.

 Additional Security Principals

 Access may hinge on additional security principals that are specific to an organization.
 These principals are often based on Shibboleth, LDAP, CAS, databases and other sources.
 Additional principals can be included in authorization by implementing a PrincipalFactory.
 A PrincipalFactory examines Servlet requests and returns a set of additional principals.
 Examples include a named IP range, an affiliation or group from a Shibboleth header, principals extracted from SAML payloads, etc..
 Fedora provides a configurable HeaderPrincipalFactory that extracts principals from headers.